iamso/scss-tooltips/README.md

 $tooltip-opacity-easing: $easeOutExpo;
 ```

-Check out `tooltips.scss` for more details.
+Check out `combined.scss` for more details.

 License
 -------